Noncompliance with CCPA by Data Brokers

 -

-The resale market for data is vast and largely unregulated, with data brokers often selling information to both legitimate businesses and criminal actors.
+The resale market for data is largely unregulated, with brokers gathering and reselling data to various entities, including criminal actors.